danskernesdigitalebibliotek/dpl-platform/docs/runbooks/changing-and-releasing-new-dplsh-version.md

 # Make changes to DPLSH
 ## When to use
-When for example the `kubectl` version need updating
+When for example the `kubectl` or other dependencies needs updating

 ## Make the change